shockcombo/vkendlessonline/README.md

 4. Open your terminal and enter "crontab -e" to edit your crontab file.
 5. Add a line to your crontab line to "*/3 * * * * bash /var/scriptkiddies/crontab.sh"
 6. Whooila, it works!
-7.

 -- if you want to change online hours, change this "MORNINGHOURS=$(( RANDOM % (10 - 7 + 1 ) + 7 ))" where is 7 - start time interval, and 10 is for end.
 EVENINGHOURS has the same structure.

 How it works:
-1. If folder exists -- go through, else -- error message and stop;
+1. If our variable file exists - go through the script, else - error message and stop;
-2. If current date bigger than in our config variable, then we're generating random hour and minutes to start from and time where our script ends FOR NEXT DAY.
+2. If current date bigger than our config variable, then we are going to generate random hour and minutes to start from and time where our script ends FOR NEXT DAY.
-(Else - executing our scrript beetween our time interval)
 3. Transform it to UNIXTIME;
 4. Set Date to current one;
 5. Write our variables into variables.txt file;
+6. If everything is fine and if wasn't any errors -- it should run.
+All errors you could see by bashing himself in console.

 Wish it could be useful for you.
 Good luck and have fun.